-The American Legion Hall is a warm, dry building with restrooms, showers, laundry machines, a coffee maker, a soup pot, cots, sleeping mats, and blankets.
+The American Legion Hall is a warm, dry building with restrooms, a shower, a coffee maker, a soup pot, cots, sleeping mats, and blankets.
 The shelter is small, and not open all the time.
 There are no paid staff, mental health professionals, or housing advocacy specialists—only caring volunteers from the community willing to help people when they need it.
 These people help provide food, clothes, and emergency services as the emergency is occurring, rather than “after all the paperwork is done.”
 It’s an ongoing process of learning, growing, and building on the successes.

 If you have a desire to help, and you have time, experience, or expertise you would like to put to good use, please visit the How to Volunteer page.
 If you are willing and able to donate financially, please visit the Donate page.